ivanmalecki/calculator-java/README.md

 Rename method "ToString" to prevent any misunderstanding/clash with method "toString" defined in superclass "java.lang.Object".
 Calculator-java [ln 18 col 30]   sonarlint
 Rename this method name to match the regular expression '^[a-z][a-zA-Z0-9]*$'.
 Calculator-java [ln 18 col 30]   sonarlint
 Rename this method name to match the regular expression '^[a-z][a-zA-Z0-9]*$'.
 Calculator-java [ln 24 col 26]   sonarlint
-Immediately return this expression instead of assigning it to the temporary variable "textResult".
+Immediately return this expression instead of assigning it to the temporary variable "test result".
 Calculator-java [ln 70 col 29]   sonarlint
 Rename this method name to match the regular expression '^[a-z][a-zA-Z0-9]*$'.
 Calculator-java [ln 74 col 25]   sonarlint
 Remove this redundant jump.
 Calculator-java [ln 183 col 13]  sonarlint
 ###Start.java